jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 Techvolution: a new philosophy empowering seemless human technological evolution by ridding Darth Blockbuster of his power, by empowering extras to decide when society should upgrade our tools.

-## Nice to Meet You, Skywalker
+## Nice to Meet You, Stargazer

-And the story is about to begin.
+And the story to master human technological evolution with Techvolution beging.
 Not in a foreign city, mythical world, or galaxy far far away.
 Right here and now whereever you are on this Earth.
 We need to change our ruling philosophy to take advantage of digital tools.
 Only you can make it happen.

 A little about me first.
 I'm nobody special.
 In my youth I was a cleaner, drywaller, movie usher/projectionist, and die-hard ideologue.
-After dropping that bad habit, I studied political philosophy and innovation at the University of Toronto, usually while working full-time.
+After dropping that bad habit, I studied political philosophy and innovation at the University of Toronto; usually while working full-time.
 I lucked out, because I learned far more about innovation continuing to work on the frontline as a line worker, an account manager, a claims adjuster.
-I was the co-worker you sometimes forget about because they just do their job.
 Making an app and meeting my personal Darth Blockbuster was an education unto itself.
 All this taught me Techvolution.
-Watching my friends struggle owning, maintaining, and working with the old tools motivated me to write it down for you.
+Watching my friends struggle owning, maintaining, and working with the old tools motivated me to write it down.

 So that's a snapshot.
 But I'm not important.
 You are.
-Because from hospital cleaners, to internet technical support, nursing to adjusting, only workers on the frontline know the tools our society needs to fix our many problems.
+Because from hospital cleaners, to internet technical support, nursing to adjusting, only workers on the frontline know the tools our society needs to keep us healthy in the story of civilization.

-So although today you're an extra in the battle between Jedi and Sith, you are the hero of Techvolution.
+So, you are the hero of Techvolution.
 It's not surprising.
 Average joes are always the heroes.
 Luke Skywalker, Princess Leia, Neo, and Cinderella were regular people.
 They became heroes when called upon to defeat the bad guys.

 Now you're called upon.
-Like Obi-Wan Kenobi, Morpheus, or the fairy godmother, I, Marius, am merely the guide to teach you how to defeat the villians.
-So the time is now young Alexis Stargazer (that's what I'm calling you), to leave the farm, and join the rebellion.
+Like Obi-Wan Kenobi, Morpheus, or the fairy godmother, I, Le-Marius, am merely the guide to teach you how to defeat the villians.
+So the time is now young Stargazer (that's what I'm calling you), to leave the farm, and join the rebellion.

 What is the rebellion.
 It's definitely not rallies, marches, or protests.
 It's a rebellion of the mind.
 We have to change our ruling philosophy.
-We have to destroy the Death Star that keeps his old tools in power and prevents us all using new tools to solve frontline problems.
-When the Death Star is gone, the middle class will flourish once again.
+We have to destroy the Death Star that keeps his old tools in power and prevents us from using new tools to solve frontline problems.
+Only when the Death Star is gone will the middle class flourish once again.

 # BLOWING UP THE DEATH STAR

 ## The Magic of Evolution

-Well young Stargazer, before you face Darth Blockbuster and blow up his Death Star, you have to learn some things.
+Well young Stargazer, before you face Darth Blockbuster, you have to learn some things.
 The most important being the all powerful energy field inside every lifeform.
 No not the Force.
 I'm talking about evolution.

 Evolution empowers life by giving every new lifeform a slightly different variation.
 With variations life can constantly test for environmental changes in things like water levels, temperature, and food supply.
-The variations unfit for the frontline die off and the fittest survive.
+The variations unfit for the changed frontline die off and the fittest survive.
 This natural selection finds which lifeforms best represent life on Earth.

-Evolutions works so well because constant variations create biodiversity.
+Evolutions works so well because its constant variation production creates biodiversity.
 The more lifeforms there are, the more life can probe and better adapt to environmental changes.
 When temperatures increase or rain patterns change, the more lifeforms there are that feel the pain, the sooner life can evolve a solution to the frontline problem.

-However, if the environment is stable, lifeforms need a caretaker; someone to keep them in shape, ready to act for when the environment does change.
-That's why nature put in a system of checks and balances called ecosystems.
+However, if the environment is stable, lifeforms need a caretaker.
+Someone to keep them in shape, ready to act for when the environment does change.
+That's why Nature put in a system of checks and balances called ecosystems.
 Inside ecosystems is where lifeforms form communities and cooperate to keep each other on their toes.

-Ecosystems are a food chain of many different plants, herbivores, carinvores, and decomposers.
-Each must reciprocate to stay in the community.
-Enforced reciprocation is how lifeforms in stable times stay in shape, ready to respond to any environmental changes as soon as possible.
+Ecosystems are a food chain of many different plants, herbivores, carnivores, and decomposers; each living off the same resources.
+To keep the ecosystem sustainable, each must reciprocate to be sure no one hoardes or freeloads.
+Reciprocation inside ecosystem keep lifeforms in shape, ready to respond when the environment changes.

 Evolution may not be the Force, but it's certainly magical.
 Without any lifeform being aware of its tricks, evolution turned a lifeless planet into an oasis.
 The big drawback is time.
 Biological variations can take millions of years to respond to environmental changes.
 Think of the poor polar bears.
 They'll never understand why Artic ice isn't coming.
 And even if they could, no lifeform can proactively change their biology.